DrexelCyberDragons/CPTC/Personal/dagmawi_cheat_sheet.md

         - Google docs
         - Google mail

-    4) Did you setup the Google drive
+    4) Setup the Google drive

-    5) Put all the findings and machine notes in the google drive
+        - Download the zip from here
+        - Unzip and upload
+        - Make sure all the .txt files are changed to google doc
-    6) Inform anyone if there is anything particularly interesting about the machines
+    5) Inform anyone if there is anything particularly interesting about the machines
-    7) Do we have to run a more intense scan on the system?
-        - UDP
-        - Full port
-        - No ping?
-    8)

 ## Picking up a machine, before attacking
     1) Read up on the machine notes